PDA Day Event Schedule

 Session #: S1:15

-Pathway: Leadership & Management Technology, Diversity & Demographics, Teaching, Learning & Student Support, Workplace Effectiveness and Interpersonal Skills, Wellness & Safety
+Pathway: Diversity & Demographics, Teaching, Learning & Student Support, Leadership & Management Technology, Wellness & Safety, Workplace Effectiveness and Interpersonal Skills, General Interest, Climate Change & Sustainability

 Session 2: 12:50 PM - 2:20 PM